mod-audio/mod-host/README.md

 The commands supported by mod-host are:

     add <lv2_uri> <instance_number>
-        * add an LV2 plugin encapsulated as a jack client e.g.: add "http://lv2plug.in/plugins/eg-amp" 0
-        instance_number must be any value between 0 ~ 9990, inclusively
+        * add an LV2 plugin encapsulated as a jack client, in activated state e.g.: add "http://lv2plug.in/plugins/eg-amp" 0 instance_number must be any value between 0 ~ 9990, inclusively